 (Coffee isn't always the food offered to visitors.
 Sometimes, it's salabat or ginger tea with sugar.
 Other hosts offer pancit, pande-agua or monay, or the local suman or kalamay).

 "Kita sa amin at tayo'y maglulupak," is already deep Tagalog for those who come from Manila.
 Two aspects makes this sentence difficult to understand.
 First, "Kita" (let us) is rarely used in Manila.
 The usual "Tayo" is preferred.
-Second, not all places can offer nilupak (cassava pounded in peanut butter, brown sugar, and some milk).
+"Tayo na sa amin at magbabayo tayo ng nilupak."
+Second, not all places can offer nilupak (cake: boiled cassava pounded and mixed with peanut butter, some nuts, brown sugar, milk, butter).

 Kita in this language combination is spoken with the stress on the second syllable.
 But kita, a word meaning seen, or wage or earning, is spoken with the stress on the first syllable.
 Kita or Tayo sounds less rhetorical in most contexts, rather, it is intimate and sincere. a variation is Kata, as in "Kata manood ng sine," or "Let you and I watch a movie".